JonPurvis/faker-stripe/README.md

 ## 👋 Introduction
 This package allows FakerPHP to generate fake IDs which have the same structure you can expect to be returned from Stripe.
-The wonderful [Pest](https://pestphp.com/) is used to run tests contained within this package, which requires a minimum PHP Version of 8.1.
+The wonderful [Pest](https://pestphp.com/) is used to run tests contained within this package, which requires a minimum PHP Version of 8.2.

+This package is listed on the [official FakerPHP website](https://fakerphp.org/third-party/) as a third party library.

 ## ✨Features
 This package can currently generate fake IDs for the following Stripe resources.
 To avoid any confusion,